 This is the same relational dynamic that takes place in the classroom.
 If the students feel like the teacher has a clear goal, a place they are working to get the students to, a plan for whats going to happen next, AND they trust the beneficence of the teacher, they are going to rest easier.
 They will experience greater peace not having to worry as much about whether the events that ensue will be helpful or a hinderance to their success.

 All that to say, humans like patterns and predictability.
 We search out patterns and create them for ourselves in an effort to find greater rest that comes from a confident prediction.
 The teacher creates these patterns of predictability in class with routines, clear expectations, consistent boundaries, an familiar methods of instruction.
 As much as students groan during a certain assignment, they rest a little easier knowing what is going to be asked of them.

 My theory is this: students can still find that safety that patterns afford in negative cycles.
 To illustrate, consider the typical disciplinary cycle.
-This isn't the way I do things--its just one way I know disciplinary issues handled that most are familiar with.
+This isn't the way I do things--its just one way I know disciplinary issues are handled and one that most are familiar with.

 Undesirable student action-->Conversation with teacher-->Punishment-->Restoration

-This pattern then repeats with each infraction and escalates if the student continue to repeat the undesirable behavior.
-My theory: this is a predicable pattern that affords students the safety of knowing what will happen next so may be sought out.
+This pattern then repeats with each infraction and escalates if the student continues to repeat the undesirable behavior.
+My theory: this is a predicable pattern that affords students the safety of knowing what will happen next, which may drive them to seek it out.
 Though this is a negative interaction, it still provides students with the satisfaction of predictability.